Farpathan/BasicCameraSetup/README.md

-# BasicCameraSetup
+# Code Snippets For Unreal Engine 5
-Basic camera setup for a character class in Unreal Engine 5
+CameraSetup: Basic camera setup for a character class in Unreal Engine 5